 For more healthcare innovations of 2013, here’s an infographic on these developments and others that drastically impact the future of healthcare for patients and professionals alike, originally from Medical Future.

-Communication has been one of the biggest problems in healthcare today; costing over $250 billion to process over 30 billion transactions annually.
+Communication may seem like an easy technology to develop for the healthcare industry, but it has been nothing but problematic for decades costing over $250 billion to process over 30 billion transactions annually.
 From referrals, progress updates, and insurance authorizations; these types of communications result in huge amounts of money and time being wasted and a liability to every healthcare provider.

-Patients are stuck in the middle as doctors still communicate with antiquated systems delaying critical care.
-As many as 70 percent of referrals are not received by the specialty care provider.
-With these numbers so high, patients are not receiving treatment, healthcare providers are losing money, and the cost of healthcare to tax payers keeps rising.
+Patients are stuck in the middle as doctors still communicate with antiquated systems (ex. the fax machine) delaying critical care.
+As many as 70 percent of referrals are not received by the specialty care providers causing patients to miss treatment and healthcare providers to lose money.

 Join referralMD by signing up here.